Promoting transparency for better pension outcomes

 - Geographic concentration overall or by asset class?

-- Holdings: list of largest holdings of individual companies, FI securities, unlisted individual investments (E.g. $2 billion of Boeing shares; 1.2% of total Boeing equity, 3% of equity portfolio), or disclosure of all holdings
+- Holdings: list of largest holdings of individual companies, fixed income securities, unlisted individual investments, or disclosure of all holdings

 - List of largest external managers, for some asset classes, or disclosure of all external managers

-- Disclosure of other portfolio composition factors: e.g. % listed/unlisted, FI categories, derivative types, types of real estate and mortgage holdings, types of PE, infra, etc. Score of 1 for each factor disclosed to a maximum of 3.
+- Disclosure of other portfolio composition factors: e.g. % listed/unlisted, fixed income categories, derivative types, types of real estate and mortgage holdings, types of private equity, infrastructure.
+Score of 1 for each factor disclosed to a maximum of 3.

-- 83% of all funds provided actual risk level measures at the total fund/investment option or asset class level.
-Examples of such measures are value at risk (VAR), portfolio volatility, expected years with negative returns)
+- 81 per cent of all funds provided quantified risk measures at the total fund/investment option or asset class level.
+Examples of such measures are value at risk (VAR), portfolio volatility, expected years with negative returns).

 Questions relating to risk management policies and specific risk measures